 Paramount hybrid knit, targeted warmth zones, FlashDry

 At $130, the Paramount Hybrid represents the mid-premium tier of running tights.
 The zoned construction and hybrid fabric use justify the price over single-fabric alternatives for runners who log serious winter miles.
-The combination of targeted warmth, reflectivity, and storage makes this the most complete thermal running tight in our test group.
-Combine with our tested merino hiking socks for full lower-body cold-weather coverage.
+The combination of targeted warmth, reflectivity, and storage makes this the most complete thermal running tight in this comparison.
+Combine with our recommended merino hiking socks for full lower-body cold-weather coverage.

 Pros